Skip to content

 State Ephemeral Persistent within session

 Use sub-agents when you need quick, focused workers.
-Use agent teams when your agents need to share findings, challenge each other, and coordinate autonomously.
+Use agent teams when your agents need to share findings, challenge each other, and coordinate on their own.

 Team agents inherit the model configured on the leader.
 The Claude Code v2.1.73 changelog records two related fixes: "Fixed team agents to inherit the leader's model" and "Fixed subagents with model: opus/sonnet/haiku being silently downgraded to older model versions on Bedrock, Vertex, and Microsoft Foundry".
 Before that release, teammates could run on a different model than the lead even when nothing was set explicitly.

-Hook events include agent_id and agent_type fields, added in v2.1.69, enabling hooks to distinguish between the team lead, teammates, and sub-agents.
-Use these to apply different enforcement rules per agent role or to tag audit logs with agent identity — for example, allowing the lead to push to remote while restricting teammates to local operations.
+Hook events include agent_id and agent_type fields, added in v2.1.69.
+These let hooks tell the team lead, teammates, and sub-agents apart.
+Use them to apply different enforcement rules per agent role, or to tag audit logs with agent identity.
+For example, let the lead push to a remote while teammates stay local.

 The canonical hooks reference documents three team-specific hook events: